PowerMops/powermops-site/src/routes/pmops/Lesson-10.md

 return addresses on the return stack don't interfere with items on the parameter stack.

-\<blockquote\>

-Note: Mops puts some other items besides return addresses on the return stack, and so can you.
-However, properly-factored object-oriented programs should generally not require direct manipulation of the return stack, so we will not cover how to do this in this Tutorial.
+> Note: Mops puts some other items besides return addresses on the return
+> stack, and so can you.
+However, properly-factored object-oriented
+> programs should generally not require direct manipulation of the return
+> stack, so we will not cover how to do this in this Tutorial.

-`</blockquote>`

 Normally you won't need to worry about what's going on with the return stack, but when there is an error however, it's usually very useful to